temporalio/awesome-temporal/readme.md

 ### Libraries

 - [InfinityFlow.Aspire.Temporal](https://github.com/InfinityFlowApp/aspire-temporal) - A [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire) package to work with `temporal` and start a dev server.
+- [Temporalio.Graphs](https://github.com/oleg-shilo/Temporalio.Graphs) - A NuGet package that can be used to generate a complete WF graph (DAG visualization) by running the WF in the mocked-run mode either during the build or at runtime.

 ### Tutorials